 Mercer DSE regards investment governance and active ownership of particular importance in serving the interests of our investors and adopts a stewardship program that includes a range of voting and engagement activities.
 Mercer DSE, with support from the Responsible Investment team, has a regular stewardship monitoring program for all appointed equity sub-investment managers.
-This has evolved over recent years but currently includes an annual policy review, utilising the UK Stewardship Code framework (due to be updated in the UK before the end of 2019), an annual survey of engagement priorities, and an annual review of voting and engagement activity.
+This has evolved over recent years but currently includes an annual policy review, utilising the UK Stewardship Code framework (the updated framework comes into play in 2020), an annual survey of engagement priorities, and an annual review of voting and engagement activity.